jpasqua/MultiMon/README.md

 <a name="configuring-multimon"></a>
 ## Configuring MultiMon

 Once connected, you can use the web interface to configure and change settings regarding your printers, how information is displayed, the weather configuration, and more.
 You get to the settings by selecting an item from the [hamburger menu](https://en.wikipedia.org/wiki/Hamburger_button) in the top left of the web page.
 The image in the [Home Page](#home-page) section illustrates the overall structure of all of the pages.
-Before getting to settings that are specific to MultiMon, you need to configure some general information for your web-connected device including a username / password.
+Before getting to settings that are specific to *MultiMon*, you need to configure some general information for your web-connected device including a username / password.
 You do this using the [General Settings](#general-settings) menu item.

 **Note**: If you have mounted your display in an enclosure in a way that is upside-down relative to the default configuration, you're image will be upside down until you get around to the [Configure Display](#configure-display) menu.
 This isn't a problem since the configuration will be happening in the Web UI, not on the display, but if it bothers you, you can skip to that step to flip the display orientation and then come back here.